 Yes, its floral, slightly sweet, and fresh taste makes it an interesting ingredient for flavoring desserts, drinks, and confectionery.

-It comes from the Latin "lavare," meaning to wash.
-It appeared in the Middle Ages when the plant was used to curb the spread of diseases.
+It comes from the Latin "lavare" which means to wash.
+It appeared in the Middle Ages, when the plant was used to curb the spread of diseases.

 Why is lavender called "blue gold"?